1. Lectures (1 ECTS)(PO a,k)

 Classes will be divided into lectures and laboratory sessions.
 In addition, students are expected to work autonomously at home.

 - Lectures: they will be used to present general programming concepts using Python as language.
 Example programs will be written during the class, to reinforce the theoretical concepts.
 Short test can be performed at the end of each class to evaluate the understanding of the main concepts presented in that class and the previous ones.
 These test questions will be collected and uploaded to Aula Global where students will be able to answer them as many times as they want.
-At least one mid-term exam will take place during these sessions (see weekly schedule).

 - Student's autonomous work: students are expected to finish at home the weekly assignments and to deliver them using Aula Global.